LDuncAndroid/monzo-widget/README.md

 # monzo-widget

-An Android app widget for your homescreen, showing the balance of your prepaid or current account.
+An Android app widget for your homescreen, showing the balance of your accounts or Pots.

 <img src="preview.png" width="30%" />